vinceskahan/weatherflow-udp-listener/README.md

  * print the decoded broadcasts in a more human-friendly form
  * publish derived topics to MQTT
  * publish derived topics to influxdb
+ * support any combination of Air/Sky/Tempest
+ * support multiple instances of Air/Sky/Tempest at your site

-NOTE - This is tested using v114 of the WeatherFlow hub firmware.
+NOTE - This is tested using v119 of the WeatherFlow hub firmware.

 #### Version 4.x Important notes